lidiahasani/todo-app/README.md

 ### Testing the Application

-For the detailed instructions on how to test the APIs, please refer to **TESTING.pdf** file.
+For the detailed instructions on how to test the APIs, please refer to [TESTING DOCUMENTATION](docs/TESTING.pdf).